Human sacrifice in pre-Columbian cultures

-The practice of human sacrifice in pre-Columbian cultures, in particular Mesoamerican and South American cultures, is well documented both in the archaeological records and in written sources.
-The exact ideologies behind child sacrifice in different pre-Columbian cultures are unknown but it is often thought to have been performed to placate certain gods.
+The practice of human sacrifice in pre-Colombian cultures—particularly those in Mesoamerica and South America—is well documented both in the archaeological records and in written sources.
+The exact ideologies behind child sacrifice in different pre-Colombian cultures are unknown but it is often thought to have been performed to placate certain deities.

 Mesoamerica

 Olmec culture

 Although there is no incontrovertible evidence of child sacrifice in the Olmec civilization, full skeletons of newborn or unborn infants, as well as dismembered femurs and skulls, have been found at the El Manatí sacrificial bog.
 These bones are associated with sacrificial offerings, particularly wooden busts.
 It is not known yet how the infants met their deaths.

 Some researchers have also associated infant sacrifice with Olmec ritual art showing limp "were-jaguar" babies, most famously in La Venta's Altar 5 (to the right) or Las Limas figure.
 Definitive answers await further findings.